 1. Lower Overheads

-Singapore remains the 2nd most expensive property market in the world after Hong Kong.
-In fact in the first half of 2021, property prices have risen about 4.0%.
+Singapore remains one of the most expensive cities to live and by extension, the cost of running a business is relatively high, especially with increasing rents and as inflation peaks in 2023.
+In fact, CNA published a Big Read piece on 4 Feb 2023 headlined 'Are rents really killing businesses?' to expound the different perspectives on this perennial bugbear - rent.
 Renting a coworking kitchen space rather than owning or renting a commercial kitchen will therefore be a more affordable option for F&B start-ups as the cost for front-of-house operations, seating space, and maintenance will be eliminated.
 Working with coworking kitchens like IncuBaker is a low risk option you can take for your business - we absorb your high operating costs and you can seek to incur less inefficiencies.

 If you have just started out and do not want to commit to a long-term property space, new F&B start-ups will benefit from the flexibility of renting a coworking kitchen priced by hour, by the month or on a membership basis, depending on what the co-working kitchen company offers.
 At IncuBaker, we operate 24/7 and therefore you can gain access to our coworking kitchen at any time you wish, even if you are a budding entrepreneur with a full-time 9-5 job!